inobulles/aqua-zvm/docs/instructions/shr.md

 Copies the second operand (`source`) shifted right by the amount of bits denoted by the third operand (`shift`) to the first operand (`destination`).

-If `source` is an 8-bit address, the value it points to will be padded to 64 bits with zeros before being shifted.
+If `source` or `shift` is an 8-bit address, the value it points to will be zero-extended to 64 bits before shifting.
+If `destination` is an 8-bit address, it'll truncate the result of the shift to its 8 lowest bits before copying.

-`source` and `shift` can each be a register, a constant, an address (8 or 64-bit), a kfunc index, a position index, or a data index.
+`source` and `shift` can each be a register, a constant, an address (8 or 64-bit), a position index, or a data index.
 `destination` can be a register or an address (8 or 64-bit).

 ## ZASM syntax